Margaret Smith (comedian): Stand-up comedy

-Studying improvisational comedy at Second City in Chicago during the late 1970's, it was after a move to New York City that she found there was no market for improv.
-Smith began performing stand up during the early 1980's in New York as a result of this.
-Initial stage fright almost ended her career before it began, and the rock bottom of the worst comedy clubs in the city was only a preface to the struggle she'd face in standup that decade: "It was hard enough for [the audience] to accept a woman stand-up," remarked Smith, to the Daily Herald in May 1999.
-Her biggest break came in 1984 when she was invited to perform on Late Night with David Letterman; she would eventually be invited back an additional six times.
-Her performances took her onto the screen for small movie roles, and even a position opening for George Carlin on tour.
-Despite these successes she was still described in papers as an "up and coming comedian" as late as 1988.
-Her performances into the early 1990's would be given a great deal more weight as she could at that time be billed as a nominee for Comedian of the Year from the American Comedy Awards.
+Smith studied improvisational comedy at Second City in Chicago during the late 1970s.
+After moving to New York City, she found there was no market for improv, and as a result she began performing stand-up in the early 1980s.
+After overcoming initial stage fright, she still faced a significant struggle as a woman in stand-up comedy.
+Her biggest break came in 1984 when she was invited to perform on Late Night with David Letterman; she would be invited back an additional six times.
+She was offered small movie roles, as well as a position opening for George Carlin on tour.
+Despite these successes, she was still described in papers as an "up and coming comedian" as late as 1988.
+Her performances into the early 1990s were given more weight, and she was a nominee for Comedian of the Year at the American Comedy Awards.

-She has toured the comedy circuit doing live performances throughout the United States and appeared in Amsterdam, Australia, Ireland and the Queen's Theater in London.
-She appeared twice at Montreal's Just For Laughs Festival.
+She has toured the comedy circuit throughout the United States and appeared in Amsterdam, Australia, Ireland and London.
+She appeared twice at Montreal's Just for Laughs festival.

 Smith has produced and starred in her own independent projects, including her CD, As It Should Be.
-Released August 2000, it carries a liner note endorsement from Jay Leno: "The best comedians are the ones that write and perform their own material, and Margaret Smith is at the top of that list".
+Released in August 2000, it carries a liner note endorsement from Jay Leno: "The best comedians are the ones that write and perform their own material, and Margaret Smith is at the top of that list".

 Television and film appearances

 She played Margaret the record store owner in That '80s Show.
 Her television and film credits include roles in Martin Scorsese's Goodfellas, the remake of The Blob, and the Wachowskis' thriller Bound with Gina Gershon and Jennifer Tilly.
-She made a guest-star appearance in the Pamela Anderson series, VIP.
+She made a guest-star appearance in the Pamela Anderson series VIP.